Use up your leftover Halloween candy and make my easy recipe for White Chocolate Halloween Candy Bark for your family and friends.

 - 3 bars "fun size" Chocolate bar Kit Kat, Reese Peanut Buttercup, Snickers, and Almond Joy

-- 1 tbsp Halloween Nonpareils
+- 1 tablespoon Halloween Nonpareils

 - 25 candy eyes